ajayaksd/todo-list/README.md

 # todo-list
 I developed this simple todo list using HTML CSS and  JAVASCRIPT.
-To see the please visit https://daymanager.netlify.app/
+To see the project please visit https://daymanager.netlify.app/